 Our council's work is vast says chair Nick Wilson.
 'We work on different projects such as the World Youth Day, a major worldwide celebration held every two to four years in a different country, and which draws together thousands of young Catholics from around the world.
-We collaborate on national ministries, such as LifeTeen Aotearoa Summer camp and we co-
+We collaborate on national ministries, such as LifeTeen Aotearoa Summer camp and we cooperate in the tertiary chaplaincy space,' he said.